 Purpose and approach

-Where do investors go to secure independent, objective and neutral assessments and validations of the claims of their potential clients?
+Where do investors, company boards, regulatory authorities and others go to secure independent, objective and neutral assessments and validations of the claims of their potential clients?

-The purpose of ESG Assessment is to provide the investment community with independent, consistent, and evidence-based assessment of ESG performance, and validation of claims in the ESG profiles of companies.
+The purpose of ESG Validation is to provide the business, investment and policy communities with independent, consistent, and evidence-based assessment of ESG performance, and validation of claims in the ESG profiles of companies.

 - We assess the ESG performance of companies on behalf of investors or potential investors, validating claims against actual performance.

-- We look for and assess ESG related vulnerabilities of companies that may affect the quality and risk of investments in them.
+- We look for and assess ESG related vulnerabilities of companies that may affect the quality and risk of investments in them, and/or their brand value, reputational standing and the exposure of Board members and executive leadership.

 - We support investors to develop their own ESG purpose and strategy, and offer advice on exclusion screening, ESG-positive investments, and impact investing.